Answer Keys

 33 В. Practicality is the obvious advantage in the example.
 It was much easier for the author to cook and rest at her apartment in Spain rather than living in a tent in Patagonia.

-34 A. Sentences two and three of paragraph starting with ‘But the feeling…’ talk about getting used to feeling at home in a gradual and slow way: sensation that is achieved over time, a slow progressing relationship.
+34 A. Sentences two and three of the paragraph starting with ‘But the feeling…’ talk about getting used to feeling at home in a gradual and slow way: a sensation that is achieved over time, a slowly progressing relationship.
 Last but one sentence: Slowly but surely, I learned to live the Spanish lifestyle.

 35 D. Flamenco lovers refers to the dance style of the past, whereas clubbing is a more modern experience.
 Other answers do not imply both classical and modern aspects.